 Been following your blog for a while.

-❷ I have an article idea that I think would appeal to your audience.
+❷ I have an article idea that I think would be really helpful for your student audience.
 It's about how they can create their own super effective study guides by turning complex concepts into visual memory aids.